-Las Vegas Gun Laws You Should Keep In Mind While Reading About The Horrific Shooting
+Everything To Know About Las Vegas Gun Laws Following The Horrific Mass Shooting

 On Sunday, Oct.
 1, reports started flooding about a mass shooting at the Route 91 Harvest Festival in Las Vegas, Nevada.
 With over 50 people killed and estimates of over 400 injured, the massacre is now officially the most deadly mass shooting in United States history, surpassing the 2016 shooting at the Pulse nightclub in Orlando, Florida.
 In the wake of such a devastating shooting, politicians and citizens alike will need to look at Las Vegas gun laws and hope to make some changes to some of the most lax firearm restrictions in the nation.